A Guide to the Elizabeth City County (Va.) Naturalization Records, undated Elizabeth City County (Va.) Naturalization Records

 Preferred Citation

 Elizabeth City County (Va.)
 Naturalization Records, undated.
-Local government records collection, Hampton (City) Court Records.
-The Library of Virginia, Richmond, Virginia.
+Local government records collection, Hampton, City of/ Elizabeth City County Court Records.
+The Library of Virginia, Richmond, Virginia, 23219.

 Acquisition Information

-These items came to the Library of Virginia in shipments of court papers from the circuit court of Hampton under the accession number 45562.
+These items came to the Library of Virginia in a 2011 transfer of court papers from the city of Hampton under the accession number 45562.

 Historical Information